lazyslacker/gen-ai-bootcamp-2025/genai-architecting/readme.md

 ### Risks

-are potential events or conditions that could negatively affect the success of the architecture or its implementation.
+Risks are potential events or conditions that could negatively affect the success of the architecture or its implementation.
 Identifying and mitigating risks ensures smoother project delivery.

 ### Assumptions

-are things considered to be true without proof at the time of planning and development.
+Assumptions are things considered to be true without proof at the time of planning and development.
 These are necessary for decision-making but can introduce risks if proven false.

 ### Constraints

-are limitations or restrictions that the architecture must operate within.
+Constraints are limitations or restrictions that the architecture must operate within.
 These are non-negotiable and must be adhered to during design and implementation.

 ### Data Strategy